Top 10 Best Convertible Cars

 And since the roof mechanism doesn’t intrude into the boot space, the front and rear boot capacity will always stay the same.
 This means the Porsche 718 Boxster can hold way more than its competitors – not bad for a sports car.

 - Minimal spec levels

 - Costs more to run than some competitors

-The entry-level model uses a 3.0-litre V6 supercharged petrol engine, with a maximum power output of 335hp.
-It can go from 0-62mph in just 5.1 seconds and has a top speed of 161 mph.
+The entry-level model uses a 2.0-litre turbocharged petrol engine, which produces 300 PS.
+It can go from 0-62mph in just 5.4 seconds and has a top speed of 155 mph.